mehak-ui/NewsBot/README.md

  Welcome to "NewsBot", an innovative project that leverages advanced natural language processing (NLP) techniques to automatically summarize news articles and provide Q&A functionality.
 This tool is designed to help users quickly grasp the essence of news stories and get answers to their questions based on the article content.

+## SOURCE
+*  Streamlit for the web interface.
+* Newspaper3k library for article scraping.
+* Hugging Face's Transformers library for the summarization and Q&A functionalities.
 ## Screenshots

 Demo: